AndersDeath/diary2/000-current.md

 # 25 Januar - Donnerstag - Berlin - 492 Tag der Einwanderung

-I was working and thinking today.
+I was working for a whole day.